During your Medical School interview

 He was seen and assessed by junior Doctor Hadiza Bawa-Garba, a paediatric registrar in year six of her speciality training (ST6).
 Generally, being an ST6 junior Doctor means they were one or two years from sitting their final examinations to reach the level of a consultant.

-Dr Bawa-Garba was taken to High Court and on the 4th of November 2015, and found guilty of manslaughter on the grounds of gross negligence.
+Dr Bawa-Garba was taken to High Court and on 4th November 2015 was found guilty of manslaughter on the grounds of gross negligence.

 Timeline Of Events

 To thoroughly understand the Bawa-Garba case, it’s helpful to be aware of the mistakes Dr Bawa-Garba was ruled guilty of by Court.